sabman/aicasts.com/006-mlflow-first-impressions.md

 ### TK: Adding Authentication

-TK: Add the following to the Dockerfile
+TK: Add the following to the Dockerfile TODO: Add the following ARGS to Dockerfile

 - MLFLOW_TRACKING_USERNAME and MLFLOW_TRACKING_PASSWORD - username and password to use with HTTP Basic authentication.
 To use Basic authentication, you must set both environment variables .
 - MLFLOW_TRACKING_TOKEN - token to use with HTTP Bearer authentication.
 Basic authentication takes precedence if set.